harshitaprabhu/ultrasonic-proximity-alert-system/README.md

 **[Open Wokwi Simulation](https://wokwi.com/projects/475127192526231553)**

-The simulated sensor distance can be changed to observe the system transition between SAFE, WARNING, and CRITICAL states.
+The simulated sensor distance can be changed to observe the system transition between SAFE, WARNING, CRITICAL, and OUT OF RANGE states.

 ---